tkalmi/Flappy/README.md

 Pipes fix 1: Top pipes are now rotated
 Bird fix 1: Bird now in front of pipes
-Implemented pipe loop: Pipes are now looping
+Implemented pipe loop: Pipes are now looping Implemented collision and fade: Bird now dies if it collides with pipes + fading